 Trip Date: September 2012

 Which National Parks have you visited?
-What was your favorite hike?
+Have you ever been to Rocky Mountain National Park?
+If so, what was your favorite part or hike?